FuzionView/FV-Docs/source/openfv.rst

 Ticket Viewer
 ---------------

-* From either the List view, select the **Map** option to open the selected ticket in the FuzionView Ticket Viewer application.
+* From the List view, select the **Map** option to open the selected ticket in the Ticket Viewer.

 .. figure:: /_static/TicketViewer1.png
    :alt: The FuzionView Ticket Report